By R Carter

 - Patients begin committing suicide rather than trying to live with pain.

-- Medical boards implement one-size-fits-all and max caps for physician prescribing, including pain specialist, based on CDC guidelines.
+- Medical boards implement one-size-fits-all and max caps for physician prescribing, including some pain specialist, based on CDC guidelines.

 - Prescribing guidelines tied to acute pain and opiate naive patients, needs of chronic pain patients ignored.